maxeymr/meanstack_docker/README.md

 </div>
 ```

-In the angular/src/app directory, update the app.component.ts file to the following&
+In the angular/src/app directory, update the app.component.ts file to the following

 ```
 import { Component, OnInit } from '@angular/core';